Capella: Capella A

 Modern convention designates the more luminous cooler star as component Aa and its spectral type has been usually measured between G2 and K0.
-The hotter secondary Ab has been given various spectral types of late (cooler) F or early (warmer) G. The MK spectral types of the two stars have been measured a number of times, and they are both consistently assigned a luminosity class of III indicating a giant star.
+The hotter secondary Ab has been given various spectral types of late (cooler) G or early (warmer) F. The MK spectral types of the two stars have been measured a number of times, and they are both consistently assigned a luminosity class of III indicating a giant star.
 The composite spectrum appears to be dominated by the primary star due to its sharper absorption lines; the lines from the secondary are broadened and blurred by its rapid rotation.
 The composite spectral class is given as approximately G3III, but with a specific mention of features due to a cooler component.
 The most recent specific published types are K0III and G1III, although older values are still widely quoted such as G5IIIe + G0III from the Bright Star Catalogue or G8III + G0III by Eggen.
 Where the context is clear, these two components have been referred to as A and B.

 The individual apparent magnitudes of the two component stars cannot be directly measured, but their relative brightness has been measured at various wavelengths.
 They have very nearly equal brightness in the visible light spectrum, with the hotter secondary component generally being found to be a few tenths of a magnitude brighter.
-A 2016 measurement gives the magnitude difference between the two stars at a wavelength of 700 nm as 0.00 ± 0.1.
+A 2016 measurement gives the magnitude difference between the two stars at a wavelength of 700 nm as 0.00.